mental32/mitnick/README.md

 >
 > ***May the command line live forever!***

-Mitnick is a open world hacking game set in the terminal.
+Mitnick is a retro hacking MMO-RTS game set in the terminal, in 1983.

 ## Installing